GunjanKadu/Jira-Clone/README.md

 I will try to be as detailed as possible.
 Hopefully through the tutorial, you will get the idea and will start working on your own application soon.
 Please bear with me.

-Its series will also be published in Vietnamese as part of our [angular-vietnam/100-days-of-angular][100days].

 | Part | Description                                                                     | Status |
 | ---- | ------------------------------------------------------------------------------- | ------ |